Apsu/Canary/README.md

 Finally, the `'` symbol is very problematic in many layouts, as it combines with all sorts of other letters (`n't`, `'s`, `'re` to name a few).
 But one that it combines with very little is `A`, so it gets to retain its Qwerty spot.

 ---

-> Bigram: A sequence of two keys (not containing space)
->
-> Trigram: A sequence of three keys (not containing space)
->
-> SFB: Same Finger Bigram; a bigram that requires the same finger for both keys
->
-> Roll: Trigram which starts on one hand, and progresses to the other hand in one overall direction
->
-> Redirect: A trigram which changes direction
->
-> Alternate: A trigram which changes hands twice

----